-Unlike accounts receivable financing, invoice factoring occurs when the company sells its invoices to the lender — known as the factor — who takes ownership of the receivables.
+In contrast, invoice factoring occurs when the company sells its invoices to the lender — known as the factor — who takes ownership of the receivables.
 Customers then pay their invoices directly to the factor.

-Most factors require a minimum volume of $30,000 per month, and the factor must approve the credit of each individual customer before agreeing to purchase the invoices.
+The factor must approve the credit of each individual customer before agreeing to purchase the invoices.

 Under a factoring arrangement, funds are advanced in two installments.
 The first advance is made upon presentation of the invoice to the factor.
-The second advance is when the customer pays the face value of the invoice; the factor deducts the fees and remits the balance to the borrower.
+The second advance is when the customer pays the face value of the invoice.
+The factor deducts the fees and remits the balance to the borrower.

 An advantage of factoring is that you get your money immediately upon presentation of the invoice to the factor.
-Another is that you gain the collection experience of the factor in dealing with slow or past-due payments from customers.

 Merchant Cash Advances

 If your business has a substantial amount of sales, a merchant cash advance could be helpful.
 With this type of financing, you’re given an advance based on your future sales.
 The financing provider gets repaid by taking a percentage of your daily sales or automatically deducting a fixed daily installment from your bank account.